schoam4/mc_power_med_long/README.md

 # Monte Carlo Power Analysis for Longitudinal Mediation models

-## PLEASE NOTE: APP IS STILL IN DEVELOPMENT AND NOT CURRENTLY FUNCTIONAL
+## PLEASE NOTE: APP IS STILL IN DEVELOPMENT AND NOT CURRENTLY FUNCTIONAL.

+# If you are interested in updates on the app, please leave an Issue on Github and use the Update tag

 Shiny App for Monte Carlo Power analysis for Longitudinal Mediation Models